Contents

 Notable artefacts: Karyatids, friezes from the Erechtheion, parts of the Propylaia’s ceiling and columns, friezes and segments of parapets from the Temple of Athena Nike

-This gallery pays homage to the ambitious building programme initiated by Pericles, the ancient Greek politician under whom the most iconic structures of the Acropolis were constructed.
-It showcases the architectural grandeur of the period and reflects the democratic ideals and cultural flourishing of Athens under Periclean leadership.
+This gallery pays homage to the ambitious building programme initiated by Pericles, the ancient Greek politician.
+It was under him that the Acropolis’ most iconic structures were constructed between 461 BCE and 429 BCE.
+The artifacts here showcase the period’s architectural grandeur, and reflect the democratic ideals and cultural flourishing of Athens.

 From the 5th century BC to the end of Antiquity